-For all items listed as back order – Don’t miss out – Please place your orders today
+For all items now listed as "typically dispatched within 2-7 business days" (previously "back order") – Don’t miss out, place your orders today!

 Hydrogel Dressing